IdentityPython/pysaml2/docs/howto/config.rst

 allow_unknown_attributes
 """"""""""""""""""""""""

-Indicates that attributes not configured in attribute-mapping, with unsupported attribute name format, will not be discarded.
+Indicates that attributes that are not recognized (they are not configured in attribute-mapping), will not be discarded.
 Default to False.

 xmlsec_binary